-Investing in upgrading the UX of your CRM application yields tangible benefits and financial payback.
+Investing in upgrading the CRM Design of your application yields tangible benefits and financial payback.
 A user-friendly CRM gives high returns on investments in the form of –

 – Lowered learning curves and ease of use among users.
 Reduction in training costs and the need to create specific user manuals, since the system is self-explanatory.

 – Increased usage leads to better data input, increased process automation, and information reporting.